Support Center / Setup and use / How to use NetShield Ad-blocker

 Note: If you have enabled the Android Private DNS feature in Android 10+, this takes precedence over Proton VPN NetShield.
 If you want to use NetShield, please ensure Private DNS is set to Off or Automatic.

-How to use NetShield Ad-Blocker on iOS devices
+How to use NetShield Ad-Blocker on iOS and iPadOS

 • Off

-You can also adjust NetShield Ad-blocker after you have set up your VPN connection.
-Once you have connected to a VPN server, your connection screen will show what level of NetShield protection you are currently using.
+You can also adjust NetShield Ad-blocker once you have set up your VPN connection.
+Once you have connected to a VPN server, the NetShield switch will be the first option below the Connected to [your VPN server here] line.

 How to use NetShield Ad-blocker on Linux CLI

-If you are using our Linux app with graphical user interface, the instructions are identical to other desktop platforms, as described above.
-Linux CLI users can choose between three levels of NetShield protection:
+If you use our old (v3) Linux CLI , you can choose between three levels of NetShield protection:

 • Off